Soils Advantage: Scaling up action on soil carbon

 Ensuring uptake of good practices among farmers

 Farmers need returns.
 They may not have four or five years to wait to see the benefits of a system, explained Majola Mabuza, Programme Officer for the Southern African Confederation of Agricultural Unions (SACAU).
 “Most often good farming practices benefit the environment and society more than the farmer,” he continued.
-He argued that there is a need for investment that accounts for the loss of revenue during the years of transition towards better practices, and proposed that carbon credits could incentivize better soils practices.
+He argued that there is a need for investment that accounts for the loss of revenue during the years of transition towards better practices, and proposed that carbon credits could incentivize better soil practices.

 The missing link: soil carbon policies